Updated June 22, 2022. Originally published Nov. 3, 2020.

 Zero Trust Network Access (ZTNA), also known as software-defined perimeter (SDP), is the most common implementation of the zero-trust model.
 ZTNA is designed to improve the flexibility and scalability of application access and to enable digital businesses to avoid exposing internal applications directly to the internet – in order to reduce the risk of attacks.

 The following diagram presents a common ZTNA network model.
-Users access the ZTNA cloud broker.
-The cloud broker will send them to an authentication service, usually a cloud based IDP or an internal directory located in the ZTNA broker’s cloud.
+Users access the ZTNA cloud broker, who sends them to an authentication service, usually a cloud based IDP or an internal directory located in the ZTNA broker’s cloud.
 After a successful authentication, the ZTNA cloud broker will evaluate the policy based on the user’s identity and provide (or deny) access to the internal application.

 In most cases, on-site users will still get network access to applications and resources, and in many cases even external users will get network access for some applications and protocols.